Earth 103 at Penn State: Earth in the Future

 Academic Integrity (Penn State)

 This course follows Penn State's College of Earth and Mineral Sciences Academic Integrity and Research Ethics guidelines.
-Penn State defines academic integrity as "the pursuit of scholarly project in an open, honest and responsible manner."
+Penn State defines academic integrity as "the pursuit of a scholarly project in an open, honest and responsible manner."
 Academic integrity includes "a commitment not to engage in or tolerate acts of falsification, misrepresentation, or deception."
 In particular, the University defines plagiarism as "the fabrication of information and citations; submitting other's work from professional journals, books, articles, and papers; submission of other student's papers, lab results or project reports and representing the work as one's own."
 Penalties for violations of academic integrity may include course failure.
 To learn more, see Penn State's "Plagiarism Tutorial for Students."
 I cannot overemphasize the importance of academic integrity.
 DO NOT copy and paste from unreferenced sources.
 Without exception: if you use a direct quote from any source, as part of any submitted assignment, the quote must be clearly noted and properly referenced.
 (In-line references are fine.)

 All course materials that students receive or to which students have online access are protected by copyright laws.
 Per University Policy AD40, students may use course materials and make copies for their own use as needed, but unauthorized distribution and/or uploading of materials without the instructor’s express permission is strictly prohibited.
 Students who engage in the unauthorized distribution of copyrighted materials may be held in violation of the University’s Code of Conduct, and/or liable under Federal and State laws.